asifrahaman13/HackAI_Hack-230648/README.md

 poetry run python3 src/main.py
 ```

+## Please note the port numbers:
-The uagents library will run on port 8000.
+- The uagents library will run on port 8000.
+- The front end will run on port 3000.
+- The fast api backend will run on port 8000
 <br/>
 <br/>
 <br/>